dstackai/dstack/README.md

 dstack config
 ```

-It will prompt you to select the AWS region
+It will prompt you to select an AWS region
-where dstack will provision compute resources, and the S3 bucket, where dstack will save data.
+where `dstack` will provision compute resources, and an S3 bucket,
+where dstack will store state and output artifacts.

 ```shell
 AWS profile: default